-These are some of the many questions people write in about after reading my blog.
+These are some of the many questions people write to me about after reading my blog.

-(Pick up Does True Love Exist at the Amazon store here)
+(Pick up Does True Love Exist (affiliate link) at the Amazon store here)

 In the book, Marry Him; The Case for Settling for Mr. Good Enough, author Lori Gottlieb cites biological anthropologist Helen Fisher’s studies on the physiology of romantic love.

 “She found that when you feel that strong chemistry with someone, the brain system that becomes activated is the reward system, which is what also lights up when you reach for a piece of chocolate or cigarette or an amphetamine.”
 Gottlieb writes.

 Fisher’s research shows with all the dopamine floating around, it’s hard to realize that you’re simply experiencing a chemical state which can last anywhere from 18 months to 3 years.

 “Fisher isn’t saying that chemistry isn’t important.
 It’s just that it helps to know that it might take time to develop.”
 Gottlieb writes.

 To start looking for true love, know that you might be looking for compatibility – someone who you can grow with, a partner and a friend.